OutSystems/docs-howtos/src/front-end/unsaved-changes/unsaved-changes.md

 ---

-# Preventing Users from Losing Unsaved Changes

-How can I prevent users from Losing Unsaved Changes?
+# How can I prevent users from Losing Unsaved Changes?

-## Issue

-Issue Text

-## Resolution

-1. When a customer wants to prevent the loss of unsaved changes in a Reactive application, you need to add some additional logic and JavaScript.
+When a customer wants to prevent the loss of unsaved changes in a Reactive application, you need to add some additional logic and JavaScript.
 You need to track whether the user has modified in the data and prevents the page from navigating.
+To do it:

 1. Add a new local variable to store whether the data in the form is modified.